MichalMoudry/mrf-workflow-service/README.md

     - **/test** - Folder containing additional tests outside of unit tests that are part of the main package.
         - /api - A folder containing .http files that are used to test workflow service's API.
 - **/.github** - A folder with YAML definitions of GitHub Actions.
+- **./dapr** - It is a folder containing definitions for Dapr components for local testing/deployment.
 - **/assets** - A folder with assets for this repository and not assets for this service.

 ### Service architecture